What happens to us when facing challenge and change.

 - Denial – our logical brain regains some control over our response but our primitive brain is still saying “run-away this is scary”

-From our observations, it is important to assist people during Phase 1 and 2.
-To breath (sometimes literally) and acknowledge the concern and confusion.
+From our observations, it is important to assist people during to breath (sometimes literally) and acknowledge the concern and confusion.
 And to also understand they can move beyond these first two phases and beyond the concern and confusion.

 - Incompetence – our brain feels scrambled (no better way to explain it).
 Often there is a feeling of I can’t really understand this change, I know it is happening but what is really going on.
 I don’t have the skills to deal with this.